D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: Constraint on the radius of cosmological horizon in McVittie Spacetime

 On the other hand, by putting the value of the entropy of black hole $S_{m}=\frac{A}{4l_{p}^2}$ in equation ($\ref{quan}$), we obtain\footnote{Note that in all of the other formulas we have put $l_{p}=1$ but for the clarification here we have inserted the $l_{p}$ in equation (\ref{max}).}

-where we have put $A= 4\pi R_{1}^{2}=\alpha l_{p}^2N$ as the area of black hole and $N$ is an integer number. $\alpha$ is the proportionality constant and is an ${\cal O} (1)$ dimensionless coefficient.
+where we have put $A= \alpha l_{p}^2N$ as the area of black hole and $N$ is an integer number. $\alpha$ is the proportionality constant and is an ${\cal O} (1)$ dimensionless coefficient \footnote{There is also an interesting method for calculation of the entropy of black hole by the method of graph theory \cite{Davidson1}.}.
 The proportionality constant $\alpha$ has been considered by various values.
 The requirement which demands the number of state $e^{S}$ to be integer, leads to $\alpha=4 \ln q$ where q is an integer \cite{spec}.
 Various kinds of arguments impose different appropriate integers, such as $q = 2, 3$ \cite{are,prin,quasi}.
 Consistent highly damped quasinormal modes (QNMs) \cite{mode} and "holographic shell model" for BHs demand $\alpha=8\pi$ \cite{inter,area,kerr} and $\alpha = 8 \ln 2$ \cite{stack}, respectively.
 Finally, by considering all of these constraints, the interval $1 < \alpha < 30$ is a consistent and reasonable range \cite{spec,are,prin,quasi,mode, inter,area,kerr}.
 Now, with respect to equation (\ref{max}), the Hubble radius $R=1/H$ is given by

 which shows that the Hubble radius is discrete such that for any arbitrary value of $m_{0}$, the value of $R$ is given up to an integer number.